Filtering

 No filters: All lines are shown.

-- Regular expressions — full regex syntax via the
+- Regular expressions — full regex syntax, opt-in with

 Filter Persistence